What is Field Service Management

 Field Service Management vs Spreadsheets: What’s the Difference?

 Many service businesses don’t switch to a field service management system because spreadsheets stop working.
-They switch because spreadsheets stop scaling.
+Instead, they switch because spreadsheets stop scaling.

 At first, spreadsheets feel simple.
 You list jobs, assign technicians, maybe track payments.
-But as jobs increase, so do errors, confusion, and delays.
+However, as jobs increase, so do errors, confusion, and delays.

 Let’s break down the real difference.